GabeScott/standard-works-vault/General Conference/1989 October - The Service That Counts.md

 “A likely story,” responded Elder Lamb, whereupon they handed him the picture.
 He could not believe his eyes.
 It was a photograph of his own brother in faraway Japan.

-That day in my office they presented to my view the two pictures and, with their grandfather beaming his approval, they declared, “The Lord surely is mindful of his servants the missionaries.”
+That day in my office they presented to my view the two pictures, and with their grandfather beaming his approval they declared, “The Lord surely is mindful of his servants the missionaries.”

 As they departed my office, I thought, Yes, the Lord is mindful of his missionaries—and their fathers, their mothers, their grandparents, and all who sacrifice for their support, that precious souls may be taught and provided His gospel.

 Now, many are not on the front line of missionary service in the Church callings they fill.
 Does God remember them also?
 Is He mindful of their needs and the yearnings of their hearts?
-What about those who have been in the limelight but grown old with faithful service, have been released and have slipped into the anonymity of the vast congregation of Church members?
+What about those who have been in the limelight but have grown old with faithful service, have been released and have slipped into the anonymity of the vast congregation of Church members?
 To all such individuals I testify that He does remember and He does bless.

 Many years ago I was assigned to divide the Modesto California Stake.
 The Saturday meetings had been held, the new stake presidencies selected, and preparations concluded for the announcements to be made the following morning in the Sunday session of conference.